Mark Rowe (boxer)

-Mark Rowe (born 12 July 1947 in Camberwell) is an English amateur light middleweight and professional light middle/middle/light heavyweight boxer of the 1960s and '70s.
+Mark Rowe (born 12 July 1947 in Camberwell, South London) is an English amateur light middleweight and professional light middle/middle/light heavyweight boxer of the 1960s and '70s.

 Boxing career

 As an amateur he was runner-up for the 1966 Amateur Boxing Association of England Light middleweight (71 kg) title, against Thomas "Tom" Imrie (Bucchleuch BC), boxing out of Fitzroy Lodge ABC.

 He represented England and won a gold medal at light middleweight beating Thomas "Tom" Imrie (Scotland) in the boxing at the 1966 British Empire and Commonwealth Games in Kingston, Jamaica, Jamaica.

 As a professional he won the British Boxing Board of Control (BBBofC) British middleweight, and Commonwealth middleweight title, and was a challenger for the BBBofC British middleweight title against Bunny Sterling, his professional fighting weight varied from 154 lb, i.e. light middleweight to 162 lb, i.e. light heavyweight.